-New life for Riedelstraße: support wall is being renovated in a listed manner!
+New life for Riedelstrasse: retaining wall will be renovated in accordance with listed buildings!

 Transparenz: Redaktionell erstellt und geprüft.